Akaito/ZeroToBoto/README.md

 - [ ] guessing-game: Mention how to type check types from within the script (type()).
 - [ ] hangman: Have the user's guesses print out in alphabetical order.

+- [ ] rpg/classes: Use classes to handle parsing a csv of the encounter?
+- [ ] rpg/classes: Think more about boto; what's their justification for classes?
+- [ ] rpg/classes: Make each RPG "class" a literal class?
+Valid use of classes?

 - [ ] Ease the jump from "hello" to "ping, tracert", etc.
 - [ ] In first post, link to PEP-8 information.